naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the actor to modify and the appearance to set.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the character to modify and the appearance to set.
 When appearance is not provided, will use either a `Default` (is exists) or a random one.
 look | String | Look direction of the actor; possible options: left, right, center. avatar | String | Name (path) of the [avatar texture](/guide/characters.md#avatar-textures) to assign for the character.
 Use `none` to remove (un-assign) avatar texture from the character. id | String | ID of the actor to modify.